-iDRAC Direct LED indicator code Condition Blinking green (on for two seconds and off for two seconds) Indicates that the laptop or tablet connected is recognized.
+iDRAC Direct LED indicator code Condition Solid green for two seconds Indicates that the laptop or tablet is connected.
+Blinking green (on for two seconds and off for two seconds) Indicates that the laptop or tablet connected is recognized.
 LED Indicator off Indicates that the laptop or tablet is unplugged.